DeadPool3333/Calculator/README.md

 A simple calculator website, and also it is my first website lol.

-This source uses javascript exec function to execute the equation.
+This calculator uses javascript `eval` function to execute the equation.

+**Note:** In this calculator dint have any clear or delete button so to remove the result just refresh the page.

 ## Screenshots: